TulioMorgan/python_scripts/README.md

   - Genomics
       - genomic features
         * __genomeMetricsExonsIntrons.py__ (Analyzes the distribution of size of introns/exons and the number of introns/exons in a GFF3 file.)
+      - protein function prediction
+        * __blastpAnnotation.py__ (analyzes all BLASTp/DIAMOND subject descriptions and retrieve the most likely annotation for each query (majority consensus))